When you’ve been in strength sports or a sport at all long enough, you start to notice something uncomfortable:

 Olympic weightlifting holds a unique position.

-Because of its presence in the Summer Olympics and long rich history, it has something the other sports on this list do not:
+Because of its presence in the Summer Olympics and long rich history, it has something the other sports on this list don’t have:

 Built-in global exposure.